 But let’s stop wasting time, boot this sucker and may the Force be with us.

-Like I said before, you take control of Kyle Katarn with the help of Jyn Erso, (sorry, I meant Jan Ors!
-I don’t know how I made that mistake) you must go through 14 levels, in which you face not only Imperial forces and the aforementioned Dark Troopers, but also other types of enemies (like Dianogas) and encounter several characters from the Star Wars™ lore.
+Like I said before, you take control of Kyle Katarn with the help of Jyn Erso, sorry, I meant Jan Ors!
+(I don’t know how I made that mistake :p).
+You must go through 14 levels, in which you face not only Imperial forces and the aforementioned Dark Troopers, but also other types of enemies (like Dianogas) and encounter several characters from the Star Wars’ lore.

 The game also gives you the opportunity to use an Imperial Blaster rifle as one of the first weapons available and I finally understand why the Stormtroopers have such a terrible aim.
 This blaster rifle sucks at medium and long range!
 Luckily, the weapons you get afterwards are a lot better, like the Imperial Repeater and the Concussion Rifle.

-You also have the opportunity to visit some famous planets and locations, like Coruscant and a Star Destroyer, among others.
+You also have the opportunity to visit some famous planets and locations from the movies, like Coruscant and a Star Destroyer, among others.
 And one great feature is the fact that all the levels look different from each other.
 In fact, almost every level looks unique.
 Some even use familiar textures from the movies, like trash compactors and the white walls from Leia’s ship.

 And I’ve mentioned the environmental puzzles, which are harder than even the Dark Troopers.
 The first two levels are easy, but starting from the third level, in which you have to travel through a complex sewer system, is when the game starts being challenging.

-Of course, not all levels are as hard, although the sixth level is for me the hardest.
+Of course, not all levels are as hard, although the sixth level is for me the hardest of the game.

-The real challenge is the combination of the puzzles with the two major faults in the game, in my opinion: the inability to save in the middle of the levels (which is a feature present in almost all FPS games) and the platforming in a first person perspective.
+The real challenge is the combination of these puzzles with 2 major faults in the gameplay, in my opinion: the inability to save in the middle of the levels (which is a feature present in almost all FPS games) and the platforming in a first person perspective.
 The POV doesn’t give you a good depth perception, making jumping through platforms a stressful task.

-Unfortunately, the PSX port wasn’t as well received, mainly because it failed to be successfully ported to the console.
-But since I don’t have a PSX, I can’t compare between both.
+Unfortunately, the Playstation port wasn’t as well received, mainly because it failed to be successfully ported to the console.
+But since I don’t have a Playstation, I can’t compare between both.

 The game is yet to be officially remade, and because of its non-canon status, I’ll doubt we’ll ever see a remake.
-But I wouldn’t mind seeing a homage or reference of sorts in Star Wars™ Battlefront or any other future Star Wars™ game.
+Although Jason Lewis of Obsidian Entertainment is working on a remake using the Unreal Engine 4.

-And if you can’t stand the pixelated looks of the game, then there’s a fan port in the XL engine, which has better graphics (although it’s still in alpha stage) and also a mod for Jedi Academy.
+And if you can’t stand the pixelated looks of the game, then there’s a fan port in the XL engine (called DarkXL), which has better graphics (although it’s still in alpha stage) and an updated version of it called The Force Engine.
 Also there’s this page where you can download custom levels and other stuff.

-Because Dark Forces was the first Star Wars™ FPS, it opened the door to other games in the same genre, like the Jedi Knight series, the Battlefront series and others.
+Because Dark Forces was the first Star War FPS, it opened the door to other games in the same genre, like the Jedi Knight series, the Battlefront series and others.

 Well, that was my last review of 2016 and although it wasn’t a great year overall, I hope for the best in the future.